Europe

 Step-by-Step Procedure

-This is the standard procedure DIDC follows for Slovenia documentation.
-The exact path is always confirmed during consultation because document type and receiving institution can affect the required route.
+This route map is the practical DIDC view for Slovenia.
+The exact path is still confirmed during consultation because document category and receiving institution can change the correct sequence.

 Key Information

-Submit documents in person, by logistics, or through DIDC pickup coordination if you are within 50 km of the Delhi, Visakhapatnam (Vizag) and Kolkata office.
+Documents can move in person, by logistics, or through pickup coordination within 50 km of the Delhi, Visakhapatnam (Vizag), and Kolkata office area.

 Common Documents